 Should a Pregnant Woman Visit a Dentist?

 It is absolutely safe to visit a dentist during pregnancy.
 But during pregnancy, it is recommended that any filling or crowning that needs to be done should be carried out at the earliest to reduce the chances of infections.
 The second trimester is a convenient time of pregnancy to get all the dental procedures done since a woman might have difficulty in lying on her back for long periods during the third trimester.
 If you’re going for dental check-ups, you must inform your dentist of any medications you are on to avoid any complications.

 Signs of Dental Issues in Pregnancy

 Pregnancy is a wonderful yet tough time.
 And it gets worse if you have a dental problem during this time.
 These are the common signs of a dental problem that you may come across during pregnancy:

 - Loose teeth

 Common Dental Problems in Pregnancy

-Here are some dental issues that can crop up during pregnancy:
+Here are some dental issues that can surface during pregnancy:

-This refers to an overgrowth of tissues in the gum but is not cancerous.
+This refers to an overgrowth of tissues in the gums but it’s not cancerous.
 This generally occurs in the second trimester due to hormonal changes in the body and gets better after the pregnancy.
 The overgrowth usually resembles raspberries and might result in bleeding.
-It is an inflammatory reaction to irritation such as bacteria or food particles and occurs in 10% of pregnant woman.
+It is an inflammatory reaction to irritation such as bacteria or food particles and occurs in 10% of pregnant women.
 Your dentist can remove the swelling using a simple procedure under a local anaesthetic.
-If the swelling is not removed your dentist might find the underlying cause, such as plaque and remove it.
+If the swelling does not subside, your dentist might find the underlying cause, such as plaque and remove it.